ChristianParnell/Flatwise.nz/README.md

 ### 06-06 — Shadow overlap behaviour improved

 Updated the shadow rendering behaviour so overlapping building shadows do not stack into darker patches.
 Intersecting shadows now behave as one unified tint layer, making the shadow cast cleaner, easier to read, and more realistic.
+Adjusted the 3D shadow casting logic after shadows appeared offset from their source buildings.
+The update focused on keeping shadows tied more closely to the actual building footprints so they no longer appeared to come from unrelated houses or stretch incorrectly across roads.

 <img width="761" height="489" alt="Screenshot 2026-06-08 201609" src="https://github.com/user-attachments/assets/7741cf40-e187-4a16-a624-de01fd036e59" />